Nativu5/DE1-SoC-MyPlayer/README.md

 ## Software

-The hardware part only gives you a basis to play sounds with DE1-SoC, and the software is here to process the music data and configure your SoC to play correctly.
+The hardware part only establishes a base to play sounds with DE1-SoC, and the software is here to process the music data and configure the SoC to play correctly.

 To build and run the software: